 6 Year-Old Utica Boy Survives Cancer Down His Spine Thanks to St Jude

 Imagine thinking your child has the flu and it turns out to be cancer down the spine.
-It happened for one Utica family when their son was only 6 years-old.
+It happened for one Utica family when their son was only 6 years old.

 Doctors wanted to operate immediately and cut his brain open but the Reppel family wanted time.
 Time to think.
 Time to research.
-They made 3 calls, one to Boston, one to Rochester and one to St Jude.
-"Within 24 hours I received a call back from St Jude and the doctor assured me, as a father I was doing the right thing, getting a second opinion," says Stephen.
+They made 3 calls, one to Boston, one to Rochester, and one to St Jude.
+"Within 24 hours I received a call back from St Jude and the doctor assured me, as a father I was doing the right thing, getting a second opinion," said Stephen.

-That 6 year-old boy is now in his 20s and the Reppel family owes it all to St Jude.
+That 6-year-old boy is now in his 20s and the Reppel family owes it all to St Jude.
 "I guess what I felt was thank you.
 Thank you Danny Thomas for being a man who made a difference," says Stephen.

 Danny Thomas may have started the dream but doctors and staff at St Jude carry it on.
-"The beauty is they share everything they create to all the other hospitals in the world.
+"The beauty is they share everything they create with all the other hospitals in the world.
 That's powerful."

 A child should never have to suffer through cancer, but if the worst happens, the best answer is St Jude.
 "I could not think of a better place to be.
 If you ever wondered if your dollar really did do what they say it does, I would tell you it does."

-Become a Partner in Hope by donating $20 a month.
-Not only will you help save lives, you'll get a shirt to prove it.
-Donate online at St Jude.
+Become a Partner in Hope by calling 800-995-5257 or donating online at St Jude.